 Campus-Wide Career Fairs at Illinois Tech

 Our campus-wide career fairs are held each semester.
-They are two days long and are separated by general industry groupings to allow for more companies to attend and make connections with more students and alumni.
-View photos from previous Career Fairs on our Flickr account.
+They are usually two days long and are separated by general industry groupings to allow for more companies to attend and make connections with more students and alumni.

 As this is a virtual job fair, and there are a few important details to be aware of:

-- The event is completely pre-scheduled, with students and new alumni able to sign up for 10-minute 1-on-1 chat with employers or 30-minute group sessions.
+- The event is completely pre-scheduled, with students and new alumni able to sign up for 5 to 15-minute 1-on-1 chats with employers or group company information sessions.

-- Students and new alumni will be able to start signing up for open slots starting Thursday, May 13th at 8am through Handshake.
+- Students and new alumni will be able to start signing up for open slots starting Tuesday, September 14th at 8am through InternX.